Categories

 06ipodfamily225

 Apple today announced the sale of 100 million iPods.
-This surely brings a smile to Dr. Evil, Apple enthusiasts, and shareholders alike as the first iPod was sold a mere five and a half years ago in November 2001
+This surely brings a smile to Dr. Evil, Apple enthusiasts, and shareholders alike as the first iPod was sold a mere five and a half years ago in November 2001.
+From Steve Jobs in Apple's press release:

 |